mundorfd/olc-html-hacks/html_css_guide.md

 #### Styling Heading 2
 Let's style the `h2` elements so they stand out.
 We are going to make the following changes:

-1. Change font color to white (there are many ways to do this, but the quickest is to use the hexidecimal code for white, which is #ffffff).
+1. Change font color to white (there are many ways to do this, but the quickest is to use the hexadecimal code for white, which is #ffffff).
 2. Add a dark green background color to the entire element (using hex code #004225).
 3. Change the font-size to `18pt`.
 4. Add a margin to the top of 50 pixels and a margin to the bottom of 20 pixels